 As nuts have natural oils it enables you to preserve a nut butter for quite a few months.
-As long as you store it in a dark place away from warmth it will be fine.
+As long as you store it in a dark place it will be fine.

 When putting together the nut butter if figured the following: